 - Imagine that you were not allowed to look at the performance of a manager after you invested.
 How would you assess whether the manager is following the investment process that you were sold on when you initially invested?

 Am I telling you that you should only invest through low-cost passive index funds or ETFs?
 No, that is for you to decide based on your own circumstances.
+In an environment where market returns are likely to be below-average it is important to plan for your money to last you as long as possible.
 What I am telling you is that a lot of others who have tried beating the market through active investing have not succeeded, despite thinking that they would at the outset.
 Before you deviate from passive investing, which I believe should be your default investment strategy, carefully consider whether you have the expertise to do so, and only deviate if the answer is a clear, “Yes, I have the expertise.”

 2 According to a recent academic paper, the average hedge fund produced an annualized return of 6.3% when adjusting the data for survivorship and backfill biases.